Consumer Protection Act

-If latent defects become apparent in the home within six months of its being transferred to the new owner, it could be argued that these have reduced the value of the home and the seller will, in terms of the Act, have to remedy them or pay compensation.
+If latent defects become apparent in the home within six months of its being transferred to the new owner, it could be argued that these have reduced the value of the home.
+As a result, the seller will in terms of the Act, have to remedy them or pay compensation.

-The Consumer Protection Act has the potential to stop high pressure selling, in which the buyer finds that he has signed for a home without being made aware of some implications and drawbacks.
+The Consumer Protection Act has the potential to stop high pressure selling where the buyer finds that he has signed for a home without being made aware of some implications and drawbacks.

 The problem is that often the seller or estate agents are not necessarily aware what may be serious defects in a property.
 This may be that the seller or estate agent has not inspected the property, climbed into the roof space or on to the roof.

-To avoid expensive mistakes it is becoming increasingly apparent that an independent home inspection would be advisable for any property and questions can be answered such as:
+To avoid expensive mistakes, it is becoming increasingly apparent that an independent home inspection is advisable for any property.
+The questions we can answer are as follows:

 It is for these reasons that Home Inspections in many parts of the world are now an integral part of the property industry.